1-mbps/simple_llm/README.md

 # simple-llm
-A lightweight Python package providing a bare-bones implementation of LLM-based agents
+A lightweight Python package providing a bare-bones implementation of LLM-based agents.